 Code compliance field studies are the best way to determine your code compliance baseline for both residential and commercial buildings.
-The U.S. Department of Energy provides a methodology for states to conduct these field studies.
+The U.S. Department of Energy conducts these field studies, but states can also do them themselves.
 Performing energy code compliance assessments determines a state's code compliance level, identifies opportunities for increasing compliance and code savings, and reveals gaps in code knowledge and implementation that can be addressed through training and education.
 Conducting these studies simultaneously with energy code adoption cycles helps states identify trends in their code enforcement and continuously addresses common areas of noncompliance.